mars-project/mars/docs/source/user_guide/contrib/dask.rst

 Dask on Mars
 ============

-Dask-on-Mars provides a simple way to excute the entire Dask ecosystem on top of Mars.
+Dask-on-Mars provides a simple way to execute the entire Dask ecosystem on top of Mars.

 `Dask <https://dask.org/>`__ is a flexible library for parallel computing in Python, geared towards scaling analytics and scientific computing workloads.
 It provides `big data collections